architech-boards/sigfox-documentation/source/develop.rst

 .. image:: _static/kds_debug.jpg

-Clicking on **Debug** button the debug will start entering on the first line code of the **main()** function.
+Clicking on **Debug** button the debug will start entering on the first line of code of the **main()** function.
 During the debug session the sleeping mode doesn't work.

 Processor Expert
 ****************

-KSDK 1.3.0 is a graphic tool used for simplify the peripherals initialization of the MKL26Z microprocessor.
+KSDK 1.3.0 is a graphic tool used to simplify the peripherals initialization of the MKL26Z microprocessor.
 We suggest you to install the 1.3.0 version if you want to change the source code.
 This project is bare metal.